-- x.
-We are responsible for and have accurately prepared the summary schedule of prior audit findings to include all findings required to be included by the Uniform Guidance and the State Single Audit Guidelines and we have provided you with all information on the status of the follow-up on prior audit findings by federal and state awarding agencies and pass-through entities, including all management decisions. - y.
-We are responsible for and have accurately prepared the auditee section of the Data Collection Form as required by the Uniform Guidance. - z.
-We are responsible for preparing and implementing a corrective action plan for each audit finding. - aa.
-We have disclosed to you all contracts or other agreements with our service organizations, and we have disclosed to you all communications from the service organization relating to noncompliance at the service organizations.
+x) We are responsible for and have accurately prepared the summary schedule of prior audit findings to include all findings required to be included by the Uniform Guidance and the State Single Audit Guidelines and we have provided you with all information on the status of the follow-up on prior audit findings by federal and state awarding agencies and pass-through entities, including all management decisions.

+y) We are responsible for and have ensured the reporting package does not contain protected personally identifiable information.

+z) We are responsible for and have accurately prepared the auditee section of the Data Collection Form as required by the Uniform Guidance.